benjamindkilleen/artifice/README.md

 # artifice
-Exploring object detection in laboratory images through perturbations on controlled sample images for the creation of artificial datasets.
+In development\: exploring object detection in laboratory images.
+See log.md for info.